STUDENT INTERNSHIP PROGRAM

 Grade Point Average (GPA): GPA must be a 2.0 or above at the time of application.

 Meet Course Pre-Requisites: The internship course is a specific class, HMT 2291 or 2292, one needs to register for like any other at Sinclair.
-If you are unsure as to whether you have completed all of the pre-requisites, please check with the HMT Chairperson's Office, room 13-420 or call (937) 512-5191.
-Professor Dawn Allen is the internship coordinator for the HMT Department.
+If you are unsure as to whether you have completed all of the pre-requisites, please check with the internship coordinator building 5, room 5113.

 1. Find Internship: A student needs to have found and be hired into an internship position with an approved employer before he or she can register for the class.
-A list of employer contacts is available in the Internship Office for your usage, or you may use an unlisted employer pending chair approval.
+A list of employer contacts is available in the Internship Office for your usage or you may use an unlisted employer pending internship office approval.

 For those students currently employed, you may use your current employer for your internship.
 However, you must take on a job responsibility entirely different from your current position, or work with your supervisor to create a project to complete which will showcase a learning objective.

-HMT students please see Derek Allen for approval to use your current employer.
+HMT students please see Jessy Jones for approval to use your current employer.

 It is important that the job search, application and hiring is done solely by the student because the purpose of the internship is to provide a guided, controlled situation in which the student is to experience all parts of the professional workplace.
 To find a job is part of that process.
-The student will always be provided with resources, guidance, suggestions and support from the Internship Office and/or department chair to find internship opportunities, but a student will not be found or placed in an internship by these parties.
+The student will always be provided with resources, guidance, suggestions and support from the Internship Office to find internship opportunities, but a student will not be found or placed in an internship this party.

 2. Worksite Form and Learning Objectives: Next, fill out the worksite form.
 The worksite form has a portion that will need to be filled out by the employer.
 In addition, you will set up Learning Objectives with your supervisor and list them on the form.
-Return the completed form to the HMT Department Chair's Office.
+Return the completed form to the Internship Office.

-3. Approval to Register: Your registration form must be signed by the Department Chairperson, room 13420.
+3. Approval to Register: Your registration form must be signed by the Internship Coordinator, building 5 room 5113.

 4. Register and Pay for the Course: The student registers and pays as he or she would any other course.
 Keep in mind that all standard regulations apply, such as registration and payment deadlines.
 The instructor listed with the course is the assigned Internship Instructor.
 This is who will oversee your academic work during the quarter

-5. Receive Assignment Workbook: The workbook may be picked up in the Chairperson's Office, or may be found in your ANGEL Couse shell for HMT 2291or 2292.
+5. Receive Assignment Workbook: May be found in your ANGEL Couse shell for HMT 2291or 2292.